Job 16

 1Then Job answered and said, 2I have heard many such things: miserable comforters are ye all.
 3Shall vain words have an end? or what emboldeneth thee that thou answerest?
 4I also could speak as ye do: if your soul were in my soul’s stead, I could heap up words against you, and shake mine head at you.
 5But I would strengthen you with my mouth, and the moving of my lips should asswage your grief.
 6Though I speak, my grief is not asswaged: and though I forbear, what am I eased?

-Verses 4-5 are one of the most pastorally honest passages in the wisdom literature1.
-I also could speak as ye do: if your soul were in my soul's stead, I could heap up words against you, and shake mine head at you.
-But I would strengthen you with my mouth, and the moving of my lips should asswage your grief.
-Job is naming the asymmetry.
-It is easy to give counsel from the standing position.
 It is much harder to give counsel from the ash heap.
-He is not just saying the friends are wrong; he is saying he himself, in their seats, would do better - and the “better” he describes is the simple Christian act of using words to strengthen rather than to wound.
+He is saying he himself, in their seats, would do better - and the “better” he describes is the simple Christian act of using words to strengthen rather than to wound.
 The chapter is asking every Christian who has ever sat in the seat of a counselor to ask whether his or her mouth is currently doing what Job 16:5 describes or what Job 16:2 describes.

 Verse 6 is one of the chapter's most pastorally honest sentences.
 Though I speak, my grief is not asswaged: and though I forbear, what am I eased?
 Job is naming a feature of deep suffering that the friends' theology has no category for: there are seasons in which neither speech nor silence brings relief.
 Talking about the grief does not lift it.
 Holding it inside does not lift it.
 The chapter is recording, with documentary precision, the kind of pain that is not solved by the standard pastoral binary of “just talk it out” or “just give it time.”
 The Bible is honest enough to record that some seasons of grief do not respond to either move.
-The Christian whose own grief is currently in that place is not failing.
-He is in a chapter Job 16:6 already wrote for him.

 Job 16:7-14Set Me Up for His Mark

 7But now he hath made me weary: thou hast made desolate all my company.
 9He teareth me in his wrath, who hateth me: he gnasheth upon me with his teeth; mine enemy sharpeneth his eyes upon me.
 10They have gaped upon me with their mouth; they have smitten me upon the cheek reproachfully; they have gathered themselves together against me.
 11God hath delivered me to the ungodly, and turned me over into the hands of the wicked.
-12I was at ease, but he hath broken me asunder: he hath also taken me by the neck, and shaken me to pieces, and set me up for his mark.
+12I was at ease, but he hath broken me asunder: he hath also taken me by my neck, and shaken me to pieces, and set me up for his mark.
 13His archers compass me round about, he cleaveth my reins asunder, and doth not spare; he poureth out my gall upon the ground.
 14He breaketh me with breach upon breach, he runneth upon me like a giant.

 Verse 13 contains a phrase that lands again at the cross: he poureth out my gall upon the ground.
 Gall (mererah) is bitter.
 The same word-family appears in Matthew 27:34, where the soldiers offer Jesus “vinegar to drink mingled with gall” (the Greek cholē renders the Hebrew mererah).
 The chapter is being read forward by the Gospels at the level of vocabulary.
 The bitterness Job names being poured out is the bitterness Christ would later be offered to drink.
-The same word lands in two opposite ways: Job has it poured out of him without his consent; Christ chooses to drink it down.
-The cross is the chapter's answer at the level of single Hebrew words.

 Job 16:15-22My Witness Is in Heaven